- Tasting the fresh Lofoten Islands’ air as you cycle along

 - Meals: Breakfast

-If you decide to ride, you’ll visit Moskenes, Reine, Tind and Å, a string of picturesque fishing hamlets with their red and ochre fishermen’s shanties perching on poles, characteristic of the scenery you’ve seen during your cycling.
+Today you’ll visit Moskenes, Reine, Tind and Å, a string of picturesque fishing hamlets with their red and ochre fishermen’s shanties perching on poles, characteristic of the scenery you’ve seen during your cycling.
 To round off your time on the islands you’ll spend time in Å, an entire fishing village preserved as a museum and at the very end of the road.
 Here there are a number of buildings of cultural and historical interest, which date back to the 1800’s.

 - Meals: Breakfast